Efyx-07/Efyx-07/README.md

 🚀  I'm a Front-End developer based in Lille, France.
 <br/>
-👉 I'm currently working on "VibrLink" a
+💻  I am currently working on "VibrLink", a SaaS dedicated to promoting music releases.
 <br/>

 ### My Skills